mirrexagon/lua-irc-engine/README.md

 ```

 Another special callback is `DISCONNECT` which is not called by this module, but should be called by the host application (using `irc:handle(IRCe.DISCONNECT)`) when the socket is closed or the server disconnects.
 This allows modules and the host application to do cleanup.

+The callback `IRCe.ALL` is called for ALL callbacks in addition as the specific callback.
+It follows the same calling rules as normal callbacks (not called when handler doesn't return anything).
+The first argument (after the user object, see below) is the key for the callback that is being called.

+`ALL` is useful for when you want to relay lots of different kinds IRC events without having to make a callback for every single one.

 ## User objects